Blobfolio/blob-common/blob-common/docs/SPACETIME.md

 ## common_get_countries()

 Return an array of (most) official countries.
-Note: Unlike the state/province functions, names are returned in title case by default.
+Note: Unlike the state/province functions, names are returned in title case by default, but passing `TRUE` will return them in uppercase.

 #### Arguments